reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 See [redux-action-utils](https://github.com/insin/redux-action-utils) and [redux-actions](https://github.com/acdlite/redux-actions) for examples of such utilities.

 Note that such utilities add magic to your code.
-Are magic and indirection really worth it to avoid a few extra few lines of code?
+Are magic and indirection really worth it to avoid a few extra lines of code?

 ## Async Action Creators